letsencrypt/acme-spec/draft-barnes-acme.md

   "contact": [
     "mailto:cert-admin@example.com",
     "tel:+12025551212"
-  ],

-  "recoveryToken": "uV2Aph7-sghuCcFVmvsiZw"
+  ]
 }

 ~~~~~~~~~~

 If the client wishes to update this information in the future, it sends a POST request with updated information to the registration URI.
-The server MUST ignore any updates to the "key" or "recoveryToken" fields, and MUST verify that the request is signed
-with the private key corresponding to the "key" field of the request before updating the registration.
+The server MUST ignore any updates to the "key", "authorizations, or "certificates" fields, and MUST verify that the request is signed with the private key corresponding to the "key" field of the request before updating the registration.

 Servers SHOULD NOT respond to GET requests for registration resources as these requests are not authenticated.
 If a client wishes to query the server for information about its account (e.g., to examine the "contact" or "certificates" fields), then it SHOULD do so by sending a POST request with an empty update.
 That is, it should send a JWS whose payload is the empty JSON dictionary ("{}").

 ### Account Recovery

 Once a client has created an account with an ACME server, it is possible that the private key for the account will be lost.
-The recovery token included in the registration allows the client to recover from this situtation, as long as it still has the recovery token.
+The recovery contacts included in the registration allows the client to recover from this situtation, as long as it still has access to these contacts.

-A client may ask to associate a new key pair with its account by including the recovery token in its new-registration request.
-If a server receives such a request with a recovery token corresponding to a known account, then it MUST replace the public key in the old registration (corresponding to the recovery token) with the JWK used to sign the recovery request.
-The server MUST consider the old public key to be no longer valid for this account.

 {::comment}
 TODO: Re-add recoveryContact here https://github.com/letsencrypt/acme-spec/issues/136
 {:/comment}

-Client implementers should note that recovery tokens are very powerful.
-If they are exposed to unauthorized parties, then that party will be able to hijack the corresponding account, enabling it to issue certificates under any authorizations on the account.
-Improper use of a recovery token can cause legitimate account keys to be invalidate.
-Client implementations should thus provide adequate safeguards around storage and use of recovery tokens.
+Clients may also offer implementation-specific recovery mechanisms.
+For example, if a client creates account keys deterministically from a seed value, then this seed could be used to recover the account key by re-generating it.
+Or an implementation could escrow an encrypted copy of the account key with a cloud storage provider, and give the encryption key to the user as a recovery value.

 ## Authorization Resources